 - Effective structure, rhythm and use of the medium to convey substance and meaning

 - Creative, original and memorable content

 - Established relationship with or connection to subjects/subject matter and audiences

 GrantWatch ID#: 160719

-Generally, six to nine grants are provided each year in both the Minnesota and New York City programs.
+Generally, 5–8 grants are provided each round in Minnesota, and 13–18 in New York City.

 All applicants must: